brimdata/zed/CONTRIBUTING.md

 watch the repo so you can follow and track our progress.

 In particular, we will be adding many more processors and aggregate functions.
-If you want a fun small project to help out, pick some functionality that is missing and add a processor in [zq/proc](proc) or an aggregate function in [zq/reducer](reducer).
+If you want a fun, small project to help out, pick some functionality that is missing and add a processor in [zq/proc](proc) or an aggregate function in [zq/reducer](reducer).